G factor (psychometrics): Biological correlates

-Neuroscientific findings
+Neuroscience

 g has a number of correlates in the brain.
 Studies using magnetic resonance imaging (MRI) have established that g and total brain volume are moderately correlated (r~.3–.4).
 External head size has a correlation of ~.2 with g.
 MRI research on brain regions indicates that the volumes of frontal, parietal and temporal cortices, and the hippocampus are also correlated with g, generally at .25 or more, while the correlations, averaged over many studies, with overall grey matter and overall white matter have been found to be .31 and .27, respectively.
 Some but not all studies have also found positive correlations between g and cortical thickness.
 However, the underlying reasons for these associations between the quantity of brain tissue and differences in cognitive abilities remain largely unknown.

 Most researchers believe that intelligence cannot be localized to a single brain region, such as the frontal lobe.
 Brain lesion studies have found small but consistent associations indicating that people with more white matter lesions tend to have lower cognitive ability.
 Research utilizing NMR spectroscopy has discovered somewhat inconsistent but generally positive correlations between intelligence and white matter integrity, supporting the notion that white matter is important for intelligence.

 Some research suggests that aside from the integrity of white matter, also its organizational efficiency is related to intelligence.
 The hypothesis that brain efficiency has a role in intelligence is supported by functional MRI research showing that more intelligent people generally process information more efficiently, i.e., they use fewer brain resources for the same task than less intelligent people.

 Small but relatively consistent associations with intelligence test scores include also brain activity, as measured by EEG records or event-related potentials, and nerve conduction velocity.